Suzanne Leia

 By nature, I am an action-oriented person.
 To ensure I tackle my to-do list thoughtfully, I purposely plan to plan.
 This may seem crazy, but it gets results.
 I start by defining success (on my own, with my team or with clients).
 This is a crucial step for any new project but is often a forgotten one.
 By doing this, I am better able to make game-time decisions that lead to better outcomes.

 I also spend time analyzing best practices and asking others for advice.
 However, it’s important to not let fact-finding lead you to analysis paralysis.
 I live by the 80/20 rule – when I feel I have 80% of the information needed, I make a decision.
-And, I try remember that not making a decision is still a decision.
+And I try to remember that not making a decision is still a decision.
 It’s important to prioritize.
 Not every idea merits moving forward – some not at all while others need more time to form, in which case I’ll plan to revisit them in four months.

 “There’s always a bigger fish.” — Qui-Gon Jinn

 At the beginning of each week and month, I ask myself two important questions: 1) Am I doing the most important thing I alone can do? and 2) If not, what is distracting me from doing it?
 I am inherently a helper and want to return every student/job seeker/nonprofit email within 24 hours.
-But, this isn’t humanly possible.
+But this isn’t humanly possible.
 I stay focused on my “big fish” – for the week and the month.
 This takes every ounce of discipline I have, but it is worth it to help me stay focused.

 “You can’t stop the change, any more than you can stop the suns from setting.” — Shmi Skywalker